TaTooKa/microfate/docs/source/pages/opposition.rst

-When you want your Hazard or Trap to be something that the Player Characters can actively disable with some sort of Attack (it doesn’t have to be physical or brute force actions), **you can give them Condition slots.
+When you want your Hazard or Trap to be something that the Player Characters can actively disable with some sort of Attack (it doesn’t have to be physical or brute force actions), use `the bronze rule <https://fate-srd.com/fate-system-toolkit/bronze-rule>`_: **you can give them
+Condition slots.
 1 mild and 1 moderate is a good default.** These Consequences should represent the mechanisms of the device failing, the obstacle’s power dwindling, or something along those lines.
 When it runs